 • Websites must comply with regulations like GDPR, protecting data, and other specific industry regulations.

-Clear and Compelling Calls-to-Action (CTAs)
+Clear and strong Calls-to-Action (CTAs)

 A financial services website is most effective with prominent and persuasive calls to action.
 CTAs are those buttons, links, or banners that ask people to take a step, for instance, by subscribing to the newsletter, making an application, or scheduling a consultation.
+Call-to-action elements in website design should be:

 • Visually prominent and distinct from all other elements on the page.